 - The Network – This side plays a huge role in the affiliate marketing program; in many cases, a network works as an adapter (a controller) between the publisher and the company.
 The affiliate network then also provides a huge product database from which the affiliate partner can select ones to promote.

 A good example of an affiliate network is Amazon and its Amazon Associates Affiliate program.
 The program is easy and free to join and you can choose from over a million products to promote to your users.
 You are also offered the opportunity to earn advertising fees from Qualifying Purchases, not just the products you have promoted.
 If you are tempted to give it a try, you can visit any Amazon product details page and capture the links directly from the page you have landed on.
 You can even build shortlinks from the site stripe toolbar.
 You can use the Product Link or the Banner option.
-Thorugh a product link, you promote a specific product on Amazon and show information about it by building customized text links, text and image links, and image-only links to products.
+You promote a specific product on Amazon through a product link and show information about it by building customized text links, text and image links, and image-only links to products.
 Banners are a good way to link to product categories and promotions using stylish visuals for each category.